Video Capture

 Make the panels you care about large and drop the ones you don't need, so the numbers read clearly when the video is played back on a phone.

-Open Settings from the camera toolbar to choose what appears.
+Chooses which readings are drawn over the video.
 When you have more than one device selected, each device gets its own section.

 • Turn each reading on or off (Voltage, Temperature, Volume, Oscilloscope, FFT).